bank-vaults/bank-vaults/docs/hsm/README.md

 ## Kubernetes node setup

 Since the HSM is a hardware device connected to a node Bank-Vaults has to find its way to that node.
-We can create a HSM extended resource on the Kubernetes node for which the device is pluggeg in.
+We can create a HSM extended resource on the Kubernetes node for which the device is plugged in.

-Patch the minikube node to contain the hsm as a resource: https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/
+Patch the minikube node to contain the HSM as a resource: https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/

 ```bash
 kubectl proxy &